layters/neroshop-specs/README.md

     "timestamp": "2024-05-14T01:41:27Z"
 }
 ```
-_**Using a tool like [base64decode](https://www.base64decode.org/), you can decode the base64 encoded `content` and `sender_id` and observe that these fields have been encrypted.**_
+_Using a tool like [base64decode](https://www.base64decode.org/), you can decode the base64 encoded `content` and `sender_id` to confirm that these fields have been encrypted._

 ## RPC messages
 [`MessagePack`](https://msgpack.org/) is the binary serialization format used to transmit data throughout the neroshop network.
 JSON data is first converted to msgpack before it is transmitted.
 This is because msgpack reduces the JSON data size by 32%, making it smaller, faster and more efficient to transfer data across the network.

 There are three types of messages that are sent in the neroshop network: `query`, `response`, and `error`.
 A query is basically a request made by a peer.
-The primary query types used are `ping`, `find_node`, `put`, `get`, `map`, and `set`.
+The primary query types used are `ping`, `find_node`, `put`, `get`, `get_providers` and `map`.
 When a query is sent, normally a response should be expected.
 Responses are typically a sign of the successful execution of a query.
 Sometimes the result of a query may be an error if a function could not be executed or no value is returned from a `get` request, or perhaps something else.

 Each query consists a `query` field containing the query type, an `args` field containing the arguments for the specific query type.
 A response consists of any field/value representing the result of the response.
-All messages must have an `id` field containing the node's id and a `tid` to identify which message matches with which response.
-With the exception of IPC mode where the local GUI client sends queries to the local daemon server.
+All messages must have an `id` field containing the node's ID and a `tid` (transaction ID) to identify which message matches with which response, with the exception of messages sent when in IPC mode where the local GUI client sends queries to the local daemon server.
 A `version` field is also included in each message to specify which version of the neroshop DHT is currently being used by a peer.

 ## References